February 9, 2022

 Strategic planning in particular has allowed them to always be one step ahead.
 Even with the current shortage around single-use assemblies and systems, all of Single Use Support’s consumables are available for global delivery within 14 days.

-Recognizing the need of the market, the company will start manufacturing its own brand of single-use bioprocess containers, which will be available as of April this year.
+Recognizing the need of the market, the company will start manufacturing its own brand of single-use bioprocess containers, which will be available by the end of 2022.